 - 8 inches thick

-The entire thing is made out of polyester, and there are no irritants as the material is hypoallergenic.
+The entire cover is made of polyester, which should reduce irritants as the material is hypoallergenic.
 The product is designed to fit any standard full-sized frames of different futons.
 You can also choose between a range of different colors.

 - 11 color options